AdrianArnaiz/AdrianArnaiz/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Trustworthy for high-stakes settings
-- Trustworthy AI on Decision Making, Social Networks and Recommender Systems
+- Social networks and recommender systems
-- Graph Neural Networks and Network Science
+- Graph neural networks and network science
-- AI Regulation and Policy-making
+- AI regulation and policy-making

 # Education to show in About widget
 education: